aiyojun/vtkocc/README.md

 learning opencascade, try to develop a opensource project based on VTK and OCCT.

-Most code is in a mess, and in developping stage.
-After servel days, I will refactor them.
+Most code is in a mess, and in developing stage.
+After several days, I will refactor them.

 ## OCCT Resources